 Intensive Workshops3 days or longer

-“Capturing the Light” with Lynn Ferris July 12-14, $350: Bring your work to the next level.
+“Capturing the Light” with Lynn Ferris July 12-14, $350: Bring your watercolor to the next level.
 Light and shadow shouldn’t be afterthoughts in our paintings.
 In fact, good use of light and shadow is one of the best ways to take a painting from ordinary to extraordinary.
 In her signature workshop “Capturing the Light”, Lynn will show students how to use light and shadow to design stronger compositions and bring drama to a variety of subject matter.
 Students will gain new skills and confidence working with shadows, light sources, creating glow and more.
 Lynn provides handouts, reference materials, and lots of personal attention.

 Watercolor with Lian Zhen Sept 6-8, $200: Lian teaches basic techniques such as compositions and coloring, and his unique methods including “Color Pouring and Blending” and “Paint Around (negative painting)”.
 He shows how to mix colors on watercolor papers, as well as letting the pigments painting themselves.
 Only three primary colors will be used.